Markusjsommer/BalrogCPP/README.md

 conda install balrog --channel bioconda

 Conda can be very slow and are working on providing precompiled binaries for unix systems in the near future

+We are also working on integrating MMseqs2 as described in the preprint to reduce false positive predictions